It's Budget time! Learn about upcoming projects, the draft 2020 budget, and Council priorities.

 Findings from the 2018 water quality sampling program on Quamichan Lake were presented to Council in 2019 and they unanimously agreed to take further action toward improving the health of the lake.
 Key findings of the study show that the primary cause of blue-green algae is the phosphorus load that has already accumulated within the lake and that agricultural activity is currently a more significant source of phosphorus than residential development around the lake.
 After receiving results from the water quality report, Council decided to expand the monitoring program and act on a number of the recommendations, including:

-- Taking a sediment core under the lake to determine the internal versus external phosphorus loads;
+- Taking a sediment core from the lake bottom to determine the internal versus external phosphorus loading;

 - Installing temperature and dissolved oxygen meters in the lake to track changes on an hourly basis;